tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_combinatorial.md

 false.
 ```

-Of course, a limitation of these two functions is that the values for `A`,
+A limitation of these two functions is that the values for `A`, `B`, and `C`
-`B`, and `C` are restricted to the numbers from 1 to 10.
-One way to generalize
+are restricted to the numbers from 1 to 10.
+One way to generalize that is as
-that is as follows:
+follows:

 ```prolog
 solve_triple3(N, A, B, C) :-